VHF/UHF with Icom

 Neither of the old Icom's is particularly user friendly for FM repeater use especially if scanning (three memories on each!) but they were always intended more as SSB DX radios I suppose so prospective plan is to set up a dual band 2m/70cms beam or horizontally stacked antenna I saw a pretty neat set of instructions for; just need to find the time to 'tinker'!

-It would be nice to go for the Icom 'hat trick' with a matching IC-551 (already have a suitable beam antenna) but they are pretty rare animals these days though I did see a 'mint' example for sale in the USA but it was kind of pricey.
+It would be nice to go for the Icom 'hat trick' with a matching IC-551 (I already have a suitable 3 element beam antenna) but they are pretty rare animals these days though I did see a 'mint' example on good old eBay for sale in the USA but it was kind of pricey.